EmmaJohnsonBarth/TeamAgreement/README.md

 **What is your Git flow?**

 Do all work on new branch.
-Push and pull to Dev branch, merge Dev branch at least once daily when all items on the dev branch are confirmed to work.
+Push and pull to Dev branch, merge Dev branch with main branch at least once daily when all items on the dev branch are confirmed to work.

 **Will you be using a PR review workflow?
 If so, consider:**